 Details for Student Discovery shows:

-* Unskate: If you enjoy going to the UnSkate, note that the performances marked * are on third Fridays, typically UnSkate days.
+* Unskate: If you enjoy going to the UnSkate homeschool rollerskating in Christiana, DE, note that the performances marked * are on third Fridays, typically UnSkate days.
 For 10:30am performances, it is possible to do both in one day by driving directly from Philly to the rink (eating lunch in the car); however it is a long drive.

 • Directions to the Annenberg: Directions are here, parking and public transport info is here.
 Sometimes you can find street parking, especially on 38th street.
-(Allow extra time for this, and either bring plenty of quarters (25 cents = 10 minutes or so) or get a Smart Card (available online or at most Wawa stores in Philly; it's easier than carrying a ton of quarters!).
-If you park on the street, watch the time, and be sure you read all of the signs and comply with them; tickets can be expensive and it can sometimes be tricky to understand what is and is not allowed, and where to pay.
-I usually park in the garage at 38th and Walnut; garage parking can run about $12-$18, which isn't cheap, but avoids the risk of a ticket.
+(Allow extra time for this.)
+Philly now typically has parking kiosks instead of meters; they take cash, credit cards, or the parking Smart Card available online).
+Typically, 25 cents = 10 minutes or so.
+If you park on the street, watch the time, and be sure you read all of the signs and comply with them; parking tickets can be expensive and it can sometimes be tricky to understand what is and is not allowed, and where to pay.
+I usually park in the garage at 38th and Walnut; garage parking can run about $16-$18, which isn't cheap, but avoids the risk of a ticket.

-• Show Day Tips: Generally, you will have tickets (or pick them up at the "will call" window when you arrive).
-Simply arrive, present your tickets, and you will be seated.
+• Show Day Tips: Generally, your tickets will be held for you at the theater.
+Before each show, you can pick up your tickets from the table in the lobby before the show.
 Make arrangements to meet friends in the lobby if you want to sit with them.

 • Arrival Time: Plan to arrive a bit early (10:00-10:15 for the 10:30 shows) so you can get a good seat.
 THIS IS ESPECIALLY TRUE FOR PERFORMANCES THAT ARE SOLD OUT!
 The show starts promptly.
 If you are late, you may have to wait until an appropriate break in the performance to be seated.